geoman-io/leaflet-geoman/README.md

 All available options for drawing and editing are specified in the sections below.

+#### Drawing curves
+The drawing of curves is enabled by default, if Leaflet.curve (https://github.com/elfalem/Leaflet.curve) is imported.
+Otherwise the tool will not be available.
+At the moment, the feature to detect self intersection is not available for curves.
+Similarly, the cutting tool won't work on them.

 ### Draw Mode

 Use Draw Mode on a map like this: